-How well is Kenya prepared for elections on August 8, 2017?
-The electoral commission and the ruling party say that planning is on track.
-The opposition and some independent observers, however, have raised concerns over the possibility of violence at the polls.
-In an interview with the Africa Center, Kenyan academic and commentator Dr. Peter Kagwanja reflects on the history of Kenya’s democracy and examines the dynamics of the current political situation.
+How well was Kenya prepared for its August 8 elections?
+The electoral commission and the ruling party said that planning is on track.
+The opposition and some independent observers, however, raised concerns over the possibility of violence at the polls.
+In an interview with the Africa Center, Kenyan academic and commentator Dr. Peter Kagwanja reflected on the history of Kenya’s democracy and examined the dynamics of the political situation.

 - [0:30] – What makes the upcoming election so critical?

 - [3:12] – What factors need to be in place to protect against electoral violence?

 - [14:51] – Are Kenya’s indigenous early warning systems prepared to prevent election-related violence?

 - [21:45] – How independent are Kenya’s electoral institutions and how are they perceived by the public?

 - John Mukum Mbathu, “Foresight Africa 2017: Election Spotlight on Kenya,” Brookings Institution Blog, January 30, 2017.

 - Sekou Toure Tondi, “Why So Tense?
 Kenya’s High Stakes Elections Explained,” African Arguments, May 8, 2017.